Towards quantum Mechanics on the curved cotangent bundle: Phenomenology

 \subsubsection{Coulomb potential}

-The coulomb potential, describing a hydrogenic atom, is corrected in a way similar to the isotropic harmonic oscillator.
-Again, using Eq. \eqref{genpot}, it reads to second order
+The Coulomb potential approximates the dynamics of the electron wave function in a hydrogenic atom.
+The nucleus, possibly screened by further electrons, is modelled as a classical point with charge $Ze$ (where $Z\in \mathbb{N},$ and $e$ denotes the elementary charge) acting classically on the valence electron.
+In accordance with Eq. \eqref{genpot}, the classical coulomb potential reads to second order

-with the fine-structure constant $\alpha\simeq 1/137$ and the number of elementary charges in the origin $Z.$ The corresponding quantum operator can be found unambiguously under the assumption that a perturbative treatment is indeed possible: The corrections induced by terms, which are dependent on the ordering, scale as $\hat{r}^{-3}.$ Thus, the corresponding expectation values with respect to the unperturbed eigenstates of the Hamiltonian diverge.
-These contributions to the potential are clearly too singular.
-Hence, omitting them is equivalent to renormalizing the problem.
-In short, the quantum operator representing the corrections to the potential may be unambiguously expressed as
+with the fine-structure constant $\alpha\simeq 1/137.$ The corresponding quantum operator can be found unambiguously under the assumption that the perturbative approach is consistent.
+All ordering-dependent corrections scale as $\hat{r}^{-3}.$ Thus, their expectation value with respect to the unperturbed eigenstates of the Hamiltonian diverges.
+Omitting them by choice of ordering is equivalent to renormalizing the problem, leading to the potential